-We strongly advise students selected for the EBacc pathway to study Geography or History and either French or German plus two other subjects.
+We strongly advise pupils selected for the EBacc pathway to study Geography or History and either French or German plus two other subjects.

-Students selected for the Open pathway will be required to study at least one of either Geography, History, French or German plus three other subjects.
+Pupils selected for the Open pathway must study at least one of either Geography, History, French, German, Computer Science or Triple Science plus three other subjects.

-Students on the Open Pathway may choose to study the EBacc pathway should they wish, SIMPLY by selecting a language and either Geography or History.
+Pupils on the Open Pathway may choose to study the EBacc pathway should they wish, SIMPLY by selecting a language and either Geography or History.
 They do not need a different option form, just complete this on the OPEN pathway form.